Accessory Exercises for Squats – Introduction

 How do you program these squat accessories into your training?

-There are several ways you can use these squat variations and accessory movements to improve your squat performance.
+There are several ways you can use these squat accessory movements and variations to improve your squat performance.

 There is no single right way – you’ll have to experiment to find the best solution for you.